Key highlights:

 For example, the NYU Stern School of Business tracks profit margins by industry, and this data can be used to determine a target profit level.
 The allocation percentages determine the amounts deposited into each bank account.

-Alternatives to Profit First
+Alternatives to the Profit First method

 Owners can use several other methods for financial management: